TudowTwelvvy/student-accomodation/README.md

 *FEATURES*

-•User Authentication: Secure login and registration using JWT and Google Auth.
+•User Authentication: Secure login and registration using JWT and Google Auth.<br/>
-Accommodation Listings: Students can browse and filter available accommodations.
+•Accommodation Listings: Students can search and filter available accommodations.<br/>

-•Contacting System: Students can book accommodations by sending the landlord message.
+•Contacting System: Students can book accommodations by sending the landlord message.<br/>

-•Landloard:  can add, edit, and delete accommodation listings.
+•Landloard:  can create, post, update and delete accommodation listings.<br/>
 Responsive Design: Mobile-first design using Tailwind CSS.